Framework-R-D/phlex-design/doc/functional_programming.rst

 Functional programming
 ======================

-Phlex supports a *functional programming* paradigm, where data-processing occurs by favoring the use of *functions* instead of the direct manipulation of stateful objects.
+Functional programming is a paradigm that favors the use of *functions* instead of the direct manipulation of stateful objects.
 The processing of data happens by using chained operations, where the output of one function serves as the input to other functions.

 For example, given two functions: